vocdoni/vocdoni-mobile/README.md

 **Important**:
 - Make sure to use the right key prefixes:
   - `"action.createIdentity"` instead of `"main.createIdentity"`
-- Use no symbols beyond the dot separator
+- In the keys, use no symbols beyond the dot separator
 - Use placeholders for data replacement instead of concatenating it later
 	- `"question.doYouWantToRemoveName"` => `"Do you want to remove {{NAME}}?"`

 ### Dependencies

 The project makes use of the [DVote Flutter](https://pub.dev/packages/dvote) plugin.
-Please, refer to [Git Lab](https://gitlab.com/vocdoni/dvote-flutter) for more details.
+Please, [see the repository](https://github.com/vocdoni/dvote-flutter) for more details.

 ## Integration